 There are more than 200 different types of cancer.
 Remember we said it is a disease of the cells?
 And cells make up tissues, and tissues make up organs?
-This means cancer can affect all your body organs: brain, blood, skin, cervix, throat, pancrease, stomach, intestines, liver, bladder, bone, testes, infact all your body organs can be affected.
+This means cancer can affect all your body organs: brain, blood, skin, cervix, throat, pancreas, stomach, intestines, liver, bladder, bone, testes, in fact all your body organs can be affected.

 Breast, lung, bowel (colorectal) and prostate - account for over half (54%) of all new cases.
 The most common cancer type for men is prostate cancer, whiles breast cancer is the most common in women.
 Below is a list of 9 most common cancer types.

 Bladder cancer develops from the transitional cells which line the inside of the bladder.
 The common early symptom is blood in the urine.
 In most cases, the cancer is confined to the inside lining of the bladder.
 Normal bladder cancers is relatively easy to treat.
 If the cancer has spread into or through the muscle layer of the bladder wall then treatment is more difficult.

 This forms in tissues of the lung, usually in the cells lining air passages.
 Smoking is the cause of most cases.
 There are two main types: small cell lung cancer and non-small cell lung cancer.
 Non-small cell lung cancer types are more common.

 It forms in tissues of the breast, affecting the ducts (tubes that carry milk to the nipple) and lobules (glands that make milk).
 It largely affects women.

 There are two main types are: malignant melanoma (less common but more serious; and non-melanoma skin cancer, which is very common but not so serious)